-Our highly technical Computing and iMedia Department benefits from current industry-standard computing hardware and software, which allows you to learn using the latest equipment and technology.
+Our highly technical Computing & iMedia department benefits from current industry-standard computing hardware and software, which allows you to learn using the latest equipment and technology.
 You will be taught by staff who have gained their knowledge and experience, first-hand from the industry.

 Courses are offered at all levels in your career development, from foundation to Higher Education.
 The courses are designed to meet the needs of the individual as well as industry and commerce.
 We have a high level of achievement and progression into employment and university and have prominent recognition with employers.

 What will I learn?

 Each course has specific industry skills that will help prepare you for employment.
 Most of our courses are assessed through course work, with no end of year exams, but please see the individual course descriptions for more information.

 Most courses in Computing are BTEC’s Level 2 to 3 Certificates/Diplomas.
 The Extended Diploma is equivalent to three A-Levels and converts to UCAS points for university entry.
 For explanations of our qualifications, please see our Qualification Explained page.